What is an Emergency Alert?

 Checking an Emergency Alert is genuine

-If you believe you have received a scam SMS text, report it by forwarding it to 7726.
-Do not click on any links in the SMS text message.
-You will not be able to forward a genuine Emergency Alert message.
+If you think you've received a scam SMS, forward it to 7726.
+Please don’t click on any links in the message.
+Remember, you can’t forward a genuine Emergency Alert message.

 If a device is in airplane/ flight mode, turned off or out of battery